Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ## Min-Max tweaks

 ### Nerfs
- * Negotiate with crime lord: periodic check to see if crime is above 0.
-Otherwise it will be canceled
+ * Negotiate with crime lord: Period event with 1% probability every month to cause a spike in crime if crime lord deal exists on a planet
  * Robotic Workers Tech: Tech cost 4000 from 3000
  * Droids Tech: Tech cost 8000 from 6000
  * Habitats: 1750 alloys from 1500 alloys